What Is Miro?

 Does Miro offer a free plan?

 Yes, Miro's free plan includes 3 editable boards, basic templates, and 10 AI credits per team per month.
-It's enough to test the platform but too limited for ongoing business use — most teams upgrade to Starter pretty quickly.
+It's enough to test the platform but too limited for ongoing business use — most teams upgrade to Starter within a few weeks.

 How many people can work on a Miro board at the same time?